Jaydee8652/EspressoBatch/README.md

 ### Edit 'utils/params.py'

--Replace the value for "param_repo" with the name of a github repository you control
+- Replace the value for "param_repo" with the name of a github repository you control

--Replace the value for "param_token" with an auth token that has read and write permissions on said repo
+- Replace the value for "param_token" with an auth token that has read and write permissions on said repo

 ### In the repository:

--Create a new .csv file called 'sheet.csv' in the home directory
+- Create a new .csv file called 'sheet.csv' in the home directory

--Create a new .txt file called 'sheet_flag.txt' in the home directory, containing the string 'True'
+- Create a new .txt file called 'sheet_flag.txt' in the home directory, containing the string 'True'